-PART B. HAZARD IDEN PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) remainder of the 10-day isolation period as they could still develop the coronavirus (COVID-19) within the remaining days; • If the test result is positive, they are instructed to inform school immediately, and must isolate for at least 10 days from the onset of their symptoms (which could mean the self-isolation ends before or after the original 10-day isolation period); • They are advised that their household should self-isolate for at least 10 days from when the symptomatic person first had symptoms. • In the event that a parent or guardian insists on a child attending school, the Headteacher will take the decision to refuse the child if in their reasonable judgement it is necessary to protect their pupils and staff from possible infection with coronavirus (COVID-19).
-Any such decision will be carefully considered in light of all the circumstances and current public health advice.
-Transmission of Covid-19 due to lack of consultation on safe working practices Staff, pupils, visitors, contractors, parents Spread of infectious disease • Guidance and training is provided for staff to ensure they understand, and can enforce, the new routines and support pupils in understanding them and are familiar with revised physical arrangements; and provision of information & instruction on safe ways of working. • Senior leaders within school ensure staff are consulted when considering local arrangements and there is ongoing engagement with staff (including through trade unions and employee representative groups) to monitor and understand any unforeseen impacts of changes to working environments; Senior personnel, are available to offer support and advice and to monitor the current working arrangements on a daily basis; All new staff and volunteers are provided with a site induction and adequate information, instruction and training on local health, safety and COVID secure arrangements and their key roles and responsibilities; Signage, posters and other instructions are displayed to support implementation of COVID secure measures; Up to date information and guidance on how to manage the risks
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) If the test result is positive, they are instructed to inform school immediately, and must isolate for at least 10 days from the onset of their symptoms (which could mean the self-isolation ends before or after the original 14-day isolation period); • They are advised that their household should self-isolate for at least 14 days from when the symptomatic person first had symptoms. within school contractors, Staff, pupils, visitors, contractors, household members Spread of infectious disease • The school will work closely with the local health protection team if there are two or more confirmed cases within 14 days, or there is an overall rise in sickness absence where coronavirus (COVID-19) is suspected.
+The local health protection team will advise if additional action is required; • School is aware that in consultation with the local Director of Public Health, where an outbreak in a school is confirmed, a mobile testing unit may be dispatched to test others who may have been in contact with the person who has tested positive.
+Testing will first focus on the person's class, followed by their year group, then the whole school if necessary, in line with routine public health outbreak control practice.
+Staff, pupils, visitors, contractors, parents Spread of infectious disease • Guidance and training is provided for staff to ensure they understand, and can enforce, the new routines and support pupils in understanding them and are familiar with revised physical arrangements; • Senior leaders within school ensure staff are consulted when considering local arrangements and there is ongoing engagement with staff (including through trade unions and employee representative groups) to monitor and understand any unforeseen impacts of changes to working environments; • Senior personnel, are available to offer support and advice and to monitor the current working arrangements on a daily basis; All new staff and volunteers are provided with a site induction and adequate information, instruction and training on local health, safety and COVID secure arrangements and their key roles and responsibilities; Signage, posters and other instructions are displayed to support implementation of COVID secure measures;